galaxyproject/galaxy-hub/content/news/2023-03-21-microbial-survey/index.md

 subsites: [all]
 ---

-Galaxy is an **open, web-based platform for data-intensive computational research**.
-It is used in a variety of domains, including **microbial data analysis**: for microbiome samples or bacterial isolates, long reads or short, shotgun or 16S, genomics, transcriptomics and proteomics.
+Galaxy is an **open-access, web-based platform for data-intensive computational research**.
+It is used in a variety of domains, including **microbial data analysis**: for microbiome samples or bacterial isolates, long reads or short, shotgun or 16S, genomics, transcriptomics, or proteomics.

 **[microGalaxy](/projects/microbial/#microgalaxy-community)**, a community of practice focused on microbial data analysis in Galaxy, would like to **learn** more about **use-cases** where Galaxy was beneficial, and also the **barriers that prevent researchers from using Galaxy**.
 The aim is to collectively **find solutions** to improve user experience and reduce barriers.